DjangoGirls/tutorial/CONTRIBUTING.md

     To git@github.com:miohtama/tutorial.git
        b37ca59..fe36152  contributing -> contributing

-If you don't want to download the Gitbook Editor app you can also go to the [Gitbook Website](http://gitbook.com), sign up for free and work direclty in your browser.
+If you don't want to download the Gitbook Editor app you can also go to the [Gitbook website](http://gitbook.com), sign up for free and work directly in your browser.

 # Making a pull request